Daniel-Goerlich/gdb/segfault_detection/README.md

 ###Automatic Segfault Detection

-In this examplel, compile `segfault.cpp` and run it through `gdb` with the following command
+In this example, compile `segfault.cpp` and run it through `gdb` with the following command

 ```
 $ g++ -g segfault.cpp